BrunaColabone/BrunaColabone/README.md

 - 👋 Hi, I’m @BrunaColabone
-- 👀 I’m interested in ...Knowing Dev talents
+- 👀 I’m interested in ...meet Dev talents
 - 🌱 I’m currently learning ...Tech recruiting
 - 💞️ I’m looking to collaborate on ... you to find a new opportunity
 - 📫 How to reach me ... @brucolabone@gmail.com